kpath/Vagrant-CRS-AWS/README.md

 ### Promote the endeca content

 Do this from the command line from within the vm.
-Ssh to the instance and su to vagrant (see "Log in as the vagrant user") and then type:
+Ssh to the instance and su to vagrant (see [How to log in as the vagrant user](https://github.com/kpath/Vagrant-CRS-AWS#log-in-as-the-vagrant-user)) and then type:

 `/usr/local/endeca/Apps/CRS/control/promote_content.sh`